restSampleServices/node-service/README.md

 ### Use Docker

-If you are able to run a docker image, just execute the following command
+If you are able to run a docker images, just execute the following command:

-    docker -d -p 8081:8081 restsampleservice/service
+    docker run-d -p 8081:8081 --name rss blndev/restsampleservice

+That will download the image start a container named rss, generate some fake data and make the service available at http://localhost:8081/

 To see what is happens on the service execute:

-    docker ps
-    docker logs -containernumber-
+    docker logs rss

-The "ps" command is necessary to become the container number.
+For start and stop you can than use the name of the container which is "rss".
+    docker stop rss
+    docker start rss

+Then use a Browser or any Client like postman or curl to access the service.

+In the default configuration there is an employee service available under: http://localhost:8081/employees/

 ### Use git and nodeJs

 Just clone the repository and execute it with _"npm start"_.
 That will create sample data nd start up the REST Service.